AceCentre/GettingStartedwithAAC/about.md

 permalink: /
 ---

 Three books have been designed to help families and professionals alike to get started with Augmentative and Alternative Communication (AAC).
+These have been edited by the [ACE Centre](http://acecentre.org.uk), a UK charity providing information, advice and support for individuals who require technology to communicate.

 * [Book 1 - "Getting Started with AAC: Designing and using alphabet charts"](book1/) discusses how to develop an alphabet chart, with videos and examples of how to use them.
 You can download examples online from our site here.
 * [Book 2 - "Getting Started with AAC: Using low tech symbol based systems with children"](book2/) introduces low tech symbol based AAC to support individuals who can’t rely on speech to communicate to the best of their ability.
 A range of sample symbolised boards for you to use can be downloaded separately here.